garrettrm9/Rails-CRUD-app--Garrett/accountability-buddies.md

 | Abrian | Olivia    |            |
 | Lilly  | Aaron     | Arissa     |
 | Ozzy   | Syed      | Steven C   |

+As you work with your final project, check in with your accountability buddies frequently.
+Keep each other on track throughout the process!